seba-sanchis/e-commerce/README.md

-# E-commerce - Online Retailers
+# E-commerce - Online retailers.

 Web application tailored for e-commerce, offering streamlined operations and enhanced customer experiences.
 This application harnesses the power of a serverless architecture for seamless scalability and cost-effective performance.